 - A sales pipeline analysis gives you greater visibility into your sales process from both a holistic perspective and on a stage-by-stage basis.

-- Your pipeline analysis may be conducted by your sales team or a cross-functional team that includes departments like marketing, sales, finance, and customer success.
+- An analysis of your sales pipeline may be conducted by your Sales team or a cross-functional team that includes departments like Marketing, Sales, Finance, and Customer Success.

 - Important metrics to measure in your sales pipeline analysis include number of deals, length of sales cycle, average deal size, and win rate (among others).